 - 14.1 At the end of each track session be it qualifying or the actual race, all vehicles must slow down after taking the chequered flag and leave the circuit via the Pit Lane Entrance and then follow the instructions of Officials/Marshals. - 14.2 At the end of your race, presentations will be carried out in accordance with Championship/Series regulations if time permits.
-Podium presentations must be carried out in a socially distant way.
 Please follow instructions of race marshals and officials. - 14.3 All competitors will remain under parc fermé conditions until advised by the scrutineers.